aapwoka/aapwoka/README.md

 ###
 Hello there 👋

 My name is Alvine Apwoka.
-I have specialized in Software Development and DevOps.
+I have specialized in Software Development and specifically DevOps.

 LINE OF WORK :